DorkOS

 Obsidian Plugin

-• Active File Tracking: DorkOS automatically tracks the currently open file in Obsidian and includes it as context
+• Active file tracking — the currently open file is automatically included as context

-• Drag-and-Drop Context: Drag files from Obsidian's file explorer directly into the chat to add them as context
+• Drag-and-drop — drag files from Obsidian's file explorer into the chat

-• File Navigation: Click on file references in the chat to open them in Obsidian
+• File navigation — click file references in chat to open them in Obsidian

-• Vault-Aware Sessions: The working directory is automatically set to your vault's parent directory (repository root)
+• Vault-aware sessions — working directory is automatically set to your vault's parent (repository root)

-• Native Theme Integration: The plugin automatically adapts to your Obsidian theme (light/dark mode)
+• Theme integration — adapts to your Obsidian light/dark theme

 Requirements